 This article describes an easy way to set up system-wide global API hooks.
-It uses AppInit_DLLs registry key for DLL injection and Mhook library for API hooking.
+It uses AppInit_DLLs registry key for DLL injection and Mhook library for Windows API hooking.
 To illustrate this technique we will show how to easily hide calc.exe from the list of running processes.

 Leader of Driver Team